owlfox/gatsby-starter-netlify-cms/src/pages/about/index.md

 ---
 Hey Thank you for visiting my site.
 This site is under "heavy" development.
       Which means it might look different everytime you visit it.
-      At the moment, it is built from Gatsby.js, React and theme built by https://github.com/email2vimalraj/.
+      At the moment, it is built from Gatsby.js and netlify.

 I am a full-stack developer interested in every bit of computer.
       I actually started coding in 2014 and found this fast-changing field is quite challenging and